 In March 2016, our 21-month-old son, Cade, started randomly crossing his eyes.
 Within a week it escalated from a few times a day to a few times an hour.

 With some persistence, we were able to get three pediatric ophthalmologist appointments the following week.
 Thankfully, one of the doctors saw something that the other two did not see – optic nerve paleness.
 This alerted her to order an MRI.
 On April 11, 2016, Cade had his first of many MRIs.
 A brain tumor the size of a baseball was discovered, and our lives were forever changed from that moment.
-On April 14, Cade underwent a 9-hour brain surgery to have his tumor resected.
+On April 14, Cade underwent a nine-hour brain surgery to have his tumor resected.
 Thankfully, the entire tumor was removed.
 On April 19, the initial pathology report confirmed that the tumor was brain cancer – medulloblastoma.

-In February, 2017, Cade is proudly representing The Children’s Cancer Foundation, Inc. (CCF) and Giant Food as the 2018 Ambassador.
+Cade is proudly representing The Children’s Cancer Foundation, Inc. (CCF) and Giant Food as the 2018 Ambassador.